qctrl/open-controls/README.md

 #### Create a DDS

-[`examples/creating_a_dds.ipynb`](examples/creating_a_dds.ipynb) demonstrates how to use Q-CTRL Open Controls to create a DDS from a large library of published dynamical decoupling protocols.
-It also shows how to make Custom DDS with timings, offsets and unitaries defined by the user.
-The notebook shows how to export a DDS for deployment in the [Q-CTRL products](https://q-ctrl.com/products/) or your quantum hardware.
+[`creating_a_dds.ipynb`](https://github.com/qctrl/notebooks/blob/master/qctrl-open-controls/creating_a_dds.ipynb) demonstrates how to use Q-CTRL Open Controls to create a DDS from a large library of published dynamical decoupling protocols.
+It also shows how to make custom DDS with timings, offsets and unitaries defined by the user.
+The notebook shows how to export a DDS to other [Q-CTRL products](https://q-ctrl.com/products/) or your quantum hardware.

 #### Export a DDS to Qiskit

-[`examples/export_a_dds_to_qiskit.ipynb`](examples/export_a_dds_to_qiskit.ipynb) demonstrates how to take a DDS and convert it to a Qiskit circuit so it can be run on IBM's quantum computers.
+[`export_a_dds_to_qiskit.ipynb`](https://github.com/qctrl/notebooks/blob/master/qctrl-open-controls/export_a_dds_to_qiskit.ipynb) demonstrates how to take a DDS and convert it to a Qiskit circuit so it can be run on IBM's quantum computers.
 It also demonstrates using a DDS to improve the performance of a quantum circuit execution by extending the coherence time of a qubit.

 #### Export a DDS to Cirq

-[`examples/export_a_dds_to_cirq.ipynb`](examples/export_a_dds_to_cirq.ipynb) demonstrates how to take a DDS and convert it to a Cirq circuit or schdule.
+[`export_a_dds_to_cirq.ipynb`](https://github.com/qctrl/notebooks/blob/master/qctrl-open-controls/export_a_dds_to_cirq.ipynb) demonstrates how to take a DDS and convert it to a Cirq circuit or schdule.
 It also shows how to run a circuit or schedule in a Cirq simulator.

 ## Contributing